Single-crossing dominance: A preference lattice: Theory

-The \hyperref[lemma:UB_characterisation]{UB characterisation lemma} says that an upper bound must have a (strict) `upward' preference whenever there is a (strict) $P$-chain.
+\Cref{lemma:UB_characterisation} says that an upper bound must have a (strict) `upward' preference whenever there is a (strict) $P$-chain.
 Our \hyperref[theorem:characterisation]{characterisation theorem} says that the \emph{minimum} upper bounds are those which have a (strict) `upward' preference \emph{only} when there is a (strict) $P$-chain:

 \begin{namedthm}[Characterisation theorem.]
-For a preference $\mathord{\succeq^\star} \in \mathcal{P}$ and a set $P \subseteq \mathcal{P}$ of preferences, the following are equivalent: \begin{enumerate}
+For a preference $\mathord{\prefeq^\star} \in \mathcal{P}$ and a set $P \subseteq \mathcal{P}$ of preferences, the following are equivalent: \begin{enumerate}

-\item $\succeq^\star$ is a minimum upper bound of $P$.
+\item $\prefeq^\star$ is a minimum upper bound of $P$.